See the Ministry of Foreign Affairs' Press Release on the nomination here.

 In addition to her work for the Royal Thai Government, Dr. Vilawan Mangklatanakul serves the legal community in other differing capacities, acting as Associate Judge of the Central Intellectual Property and International Trade Court of Thailand, Member of the Board of Directors of Thailand Arbitration Center, and regularly lecturing at faculties of law around Thailand and abroad.

-CV in English CV in French CV in Spanish
+CV in French, CV in English, CV in Spanish